MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 >[!NOTE]
 >This quickstart follows the steps outlined in the [Build Your First Microsoft Teams App](https://github.com/OfficeDev/generator-teams/wiki/Build-Your-First-Microsoft-Teams-App) Wiki found in the Microsoft OfficeDev GitHub repository.

 In this quickstart we'll walk-through creating a custom personal tab using the [Teams Yeoman generator](https://github.com/OfficeDev/generator-teams/wiki/Build-Your-First-Microsoft-Teams-App).
-To learn more, see the [Project Structure documentation](https://github.com/OfficeDev/generator-teams/wiki/Project-Structure) documentation.
+To learn more, see the [Project Structure documentation](https://github.com/OfficeDev/generator-teams/wiki/Project-Structure).
+We'll also upload the application to Teams and test your tab's integration.

 [!INCLUDE [node-js-yeoman-prereq](../../includes/tabs/node-js-yeoman-prereq.md)]**Do you want to create a configurable or static tab?**<br>Use the arrow keys to select static tab.<br>